Magical organization: 20th century

 The Church of Satan, a religious organization dedicated to Satanism as codified in The Satanic Bible, was established in 1966, by Anton LaVey, who was the Church's High Priest until his death in 1997.
 Church members may also participate in a system of magic which LaVey defined as greater and lesser magic.
 In 1975, Michael Aquino broke off from the Church of Satan and founded the Temple of Set.

-The satanic and neo-nazi Order of Nine Angles (O9A or ONA) was founded in the United Kingdom during the 1970s.
+The satanic Order of Nine Angles (O9A or ONA) was founded in the United Kingdom during the 1970s.
 Hope not Hate have lobbied to have O9A designated a terrorist organization.

 In 1973 John Gibbs-Bailey and John Yeowell founded the Committee for the Restoration of the Odinic Rite or Odinist Committee in England.
 Yeowell had been a member of the British Union of Fascists in his youth and bodyguard to leader Oswald Mosley.
 In 1980 the organization changed its name to Odinic Rite.
 It is a white supremicist organization.

 In 1976, James Lees founded the magical order O∴A∴A∴ in order to assist others in the pursuit of their own spiritual paths.
 The work of this order is based in English Qaballa.

 In 1977, The Hermetic Order of the Golden Dawn, Inc. was founded by Chic Cicero in Columbus, Georgia.
 This Order is notable for having the only working Golden Dawn temple in the United States at the end of the 1970s, making it the oldest continuously operating Golden Dawn offshoot in the U.S.

 The Sangreal Sodality is a spiritual brotherhood founded by British writer William G. Gray and Jacobus G. Swart in 1980.

 During the last two decades of the 20th century, several organizations practicing chaos magic were founded.
 These include Illuminates of Thanateros, and Thee Temple ov Psychick Youth.
 These groups rely on the use of sigils.
 Their main texts include Liber Null (1978) and Psychonaut (1982), now published as a single book.

 On the Vernal Equinox of 1990, Christopher Hyatt and David Cherubim founded the Thelemic Order of the Golden Dawn in Los Angeles.
 (Note: (Greer 2003): "Several of these new Golden Dawn orders were created by friends and students of Regardie in the United States. [...]
 [A]nother emerged in Arizona under the leadership of Christopher Hyatt.")

 21st century

 The Open Source Order of the Golden Dawn (OSOGD) was an esoteric community of magical practitioners, many of whom came from pagan backgrounds, founded by Sam Webster in 2002 and based on the principles of the open-source software movement.
 It was an initiatory teaching Order that drew upon the knowledge, experience, practices and spirit of the system of magical training and attainment developed by the original Hermetic Order of the Golden Dawn.
 The OSOGD ceased operating in September 2019.

+The Atheopagan Society was founded in 2012 by Mark A. Green.
+Magic is practiced by atheopagans as a psychological technique to change their attitudes, emotions, and behaviors.